MrDmitry/aidenhale.dev/web/data/work/automation/README.md

 Having the "input-output-goal" framing improved the communications dramatically.
 A lot is said about "shared vocabularies" between stakeholders, but I was an outsider in the project.
-Asking the opinionated stakeholders about the nature of their requests, pushing back on the _"just do the same thing they did for their project"_ and ensuring a common understanding of what we're trying to achive for _our project_ made it possible to **avoid mistakes**.
+Asking the opinionated stakeholders about the nature of their requests, pushing back on the _"just do the same thing they did for their project"_ and ensuring a common understanding of what we're trying to achieve for _our project_ made it possible to **avoid mistakes**.
 It's a common pitfall to jump to known solutions, but you have to make sure that those solutions actually reflect **your problem**. _The other project_ had their own challenges and limitations, _our project_ was greenfield and did not inherit those either challenges or limitations, but instead we had our own.